 Ultimate responsibility for materials selection rests with the library director, who operates within the framework of policies determined by the Springfield Board of Library Commissioners.
-The library director delegates to the Collection Development and Technical Services Manager, along with the Youth and Outreach Services Manager, responsibility for establishing guidelines and procedures for day-to-day selection activities by professionals in the various departments and branches based on their training, experience, and available time, as well as on the guidelines set forth here.
+The library director delegates to the Collection Development and Technical Services Manager responsibility for establishing guidelines and procedures for day-to-day selection activities by other professionals based on their training, experience, interest, and available time, as well as on the guidelines set forth here.
 The Collection Development Manager oversees the selection process and tracks the materials budget to ensure a flow of new materials throughout the year according to budget allocations.
-Selection procedures vary over time, and may include centralized selection for designated collection areas.
+Selection procedures vary over time, and include centralized selection for most collection areas.

-Early each fiscal year, branch managers and Central Library selectors complete annual collection plans for their locations.
-These plans detail which areas of the collection will be emphasized during the year, which areas de-emphasized, and whether new collections (e.g., new formats, materials in a language with a growing population) need to be initiated.
-Factors taken into consideration when developing plans include library and departmental objectives and activities for the year, actual and anticipated usage, identified collection gaps, and public input.
+Early each fiscal year, supervisors and/or managers complete annual collection plans for their locations.
+These plans detail which collection areas will be priority for new acquisitions, and whether new collections (e.g., new formats, materials in a language with a growing population) need to be instituted.
+Factors taken into consideration when developing plans include Library and departmental objectives and activities for the year, actual and anticipated usage, identified collection gaps, and public input.
 This information translates into each location’s spending plan, which outlines how much of its overall budget is allocated to each collection area.
 Staff at each location are strongly encouraged to provide ongoing feedback regarding how their collection needs are being met, and to make specific title or subject suggestions.

 To aid in the selection process, the following criteria are among those used by selectors to determine whether to select an item and if duplication is appropriate: